 For sport preparation, you should include a warm-up specifically for that activity.
 For example, in ball sports, do some sideways or jagged running around cones to prepare your muscles and tendons for changes in directional movement.
 You could also warm up by hitting, passing or kicking the ball between players.
 Something to be particularly aware of when playing a sport where there are periods of inactivity is to maintain the warmth in your muscles.
 This can be done by running on the spot, doing jumping jacks or jogging up and down the field.

-Although there is no definitive evidence for the use of warm-up in injury prevention, it still appears to be our best solution for situations where there is a risk of injury.
+Although there is no definitive evidence for the use of warm-up in injury prevention, it still appears to be the best solution for situations where there is a risk of injury.
 A warm-up is simple to do, and there is more than enough anecdotal and informal evidence to suggest that it is of use.
-It only takes a few minutes, at best will reduce your risk of injury, and at worst have no effect at all.
-So why take the chance?
+It only takes a few minutes, and could reduce your risk of injury.